Skip to main content

 Will gold prices go up in 2027?

-RBC Capital Markets forecasts a gold average of $5,100/oz for 2027, up from their 2026 average forecast of $4,600.
-JP Morgan projects a 2027 average of around $5,400/oz.
-The bull case for continued gains into 2027 depends primarily on central bank buying remaining structural (755–900 tonnes per year), persistent geopolitical uncertainty, and the de-dollarisation trend continuing.
+Several banks see further gains into 2027: RBC Capital Markets forecasts $6,500/oz and JP Morgan projects an average of around $5,400/oz, while Bank of America has flagged an extreme-demand scenario as high as $8,000.
+The bull case depends on central bank buying remaining structural — a net 244 tonnes were bought in Q1 2026 — alongside persistent geopolitical uncertainty and the de-dollarisation trend.
 If these drivers remain in place, a gold price above $5,000/oz in 2027 looks plausible, though the further out the forecast, the greater the uncertainty.

 What is the gold price prediction for the UK?

-In GBP terms, gold trades at approximately £3,600/oz at the time of writing (17 April 2026), or around £115–116 per gram, with GBP/USD at approximately 1.35.
-If bank forecasts of $5,200–$6,300/oz prove correct later in 2026 and GBP/USD stays near 1.35, UK investors could see gold between £3,850 and £4,670/oz.
+In GBP terms, gold trades at approximately £3,375/oz at the time of writing (22 May 2026), or around £108 per gram, with GBP/USD near 1.34.
+If bank forecasts of $5,200–$6,300/oz prove correct later in 2026 and GBP/USD stays near 1.34, UK investors could see gold between roughly £3,880 and £4,700/oz.
 A stronger pound would reduce these returns; a weaker pound would amplify them.
-Sterling has been broadly flat against the dollar over the past 12 months at around 1.35.
+Sterling has been broadly range-bound against the dollar over the past year.
 Track the latest UK gold price on our live prices page.

 Should I buy gold now or wait for a dip?

 Most analysts — including Wells Fargo, who explicitly recommend “buying the dip” — advise against trying to time the market.
 Pound-cost averaging (making regular monthly purchases regardless of price) smooths your entry point and removes the emotional element from the decision.
-The structural drivers of central bank buying (755–900 tonnes per year), record ETF inflows, and de-dollarisation suggest meaningful price support at current levels.
+The structural drivers of record central bank buying (244 tonnes in Q1 2026 alone), strong ETF demand, and de-dollarisation suggest meaningful price support, though the spring 2026 pullback shows the path is not one-way.
 Starting with £100–500/month into a gold ETF or monthly coin purchase is a practical approach for most UK investors.

 What could cause gold prices to fall further?

-Gold has already seen one sharp correction in March 2026, posting a 10%+ monthly decline — the worst month since June 2013.
-From here, the World Gold Council's “Reflation Return” scenario warns of a further 5–20% drop to roughly $3,360–$3,990/oz if pro-growth policies reduce safe-haven demand.
-Citi's base case is $3,600–$3,800/oz.
-Near-term risks flagged by UBS in April include a stronger US dollar, rising oil prices, higher real yields (if the Fed delays rate cuts or reverses them), easing geopolitical tensions, or record prices permanently suppressing physical demand in India and other price-sensitive markets.
-The January and March corrections together demonstrate that volatility remains significant even when the structural bull thesis is intact.
+Gold has already corrected sharply from its January peak — spot is down roughly 19% from the $5,589 all-time high after the March drop and a soft spring.
+From here, the World Gold Council's “Reflation Return” scenario warns of a further 5–20% drop to roughly $3,360–$3,990/oz if pro-growth policies reduce safe-haven demand, and Citi's base case sees gold grinding lower through 2026.
+Near-term risks include a stronger US dollar, higher real yields if the Fed delays rate cuts, easing geopolitical tensions, or record prices suppressing physical demand in India and other price-sensitive markets.
+The corrections so far demonstrate that volatility remains significant even when the structural bull thesis is intact.

 Related Analysis